luttje/filament-user-attributes/README.md

 > You'll find all the attributes in the `user_attributes` table of your database.
 However you don't have to worry about it's existence.
 The `HasUserAttributes` trait handles all the database interactions for you.

-## 👩‍💻 Advanced usage
+### 🖇 User configured attributes for models

 You can let your users configure which attributes should be added to models.

-You'll present them a form where they can specify the name, type, order and other options for the attribute.
-You will then update the form and table schema's to automatically display those user configured attributes.
+> Through a attribute management form users can choose which model to edit and specify the name, type, order and other options for custom attributes.
+The attributes will be automatically added to the resource form and table if you follow the steps below.

-1. Add the `HasUserAttributesConfigContract` interface and `HasUserAttributesConfig` trait to a model you want to be able to configure user attributes.
-This should be your user or tenant model.
+1. Add the `HasUserAttributesConfigContract` interface and `HasUserAttributesConfig` trait to the model that should be able to configure user attributes (e.g. a user or tenant model):

     ```php
+    use Luttje\FilamentUserAttributes\Contracts\HasUserAttributesConfigContract;
     use Luttje\FilamentUserAttributes\Traits\HasUserAttributesConfig;
-    use Luttje\FilamentUserAttributes\Contracts\HasUserAttributesConfigContract;

     class User extends Authenticatable implements HasUserAttributesConfigContract
     {